Board-certified Chiropractic Neurologists help correct brain imbalances that underlie ADHD -- without drugs or surgery.

 ADHD is a neurological disorder, affecting not only children but adults as well.
 Symptoms can persist throughout a person’s lifetime, affecting every aspect of one’s efforts to build and sustain personal and professional relationships.

-If you or your child meet the criteria, please contact my office for a diagnosis and customized treatment plan.
+If you or your child meet the criteria, please contact my office to learn more about QEEG brain mapping and neurofeedback brain-wave therapy.
 Chiropractic Neurology and neurofeedback brain-wave therapy provide a natural, non-pharmacological approach to getting to the root of the disorder and balancing the hypo or hyper functioning part of the brain that is causing the attention deficit issues.
+Check out our video series to learn more about ADD and ADHD, and how neurofeedback brain-wave training can help retrain dysregulated brain-wave patterns that underlie attention disorders.

 2013 Diagnostic & Statistical Manual for Mental Disorders